Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 What is Test Driven Development?

 - [ ] Appointing the QA Tester as the Lead Developer
-- [x] The practice of writing unit tests prior to writing the implementation code
+- [x] The practice of writing Unit Tests prior to writing the implementation code
 - [ ] Integrating Testers and Developers
 - [ ] The process of motivating Testers